robgf/AMAPPS/README.md

 **Files Needed:**
 - AMAPPS observation files (downloaded from SharePoint)
 - AMAPPS transect files (downloaded from SharePoint)
-- NWASC_codes.xlsx (list of all of the species codes used, path defined as dbpath in the process scripts)
+- NWASC_temp database lu_species table (list of all of the species codes used, path defined as dbpath in the process scripts)
 - ObsFilesFix\_yearlabel.R
         - Creating yearlab\_ObsFilesFix.R: You will add to this script as you run through the error checks and find new errors.
 The *AMAPPS\_yearlab\_AOUErrors.xlsx* and *AMAPPS\_yearlab\_ObsFileErrors.xlsx* generated in the *DataProcessing -> Surveys -> AMAPPS -> AMAPPS\_yearlab* folder will help inform you of which errors to fix in the yearlab\_ObsFilesFix.R script.
 These are often typos.
 You may need to listen to the corresponding WAV file (on the SharePoint site) to find out what the observer was trying to enter.
 Common errors should be included in the yearlab\_ObsFilesFix.R script prior if you need to look them up for reference (e\.g\. changing TOWER to code TOWR).
 Also if there are corrections in the pilot/observer notes these corrections should be included in the yearlab\_ObsFilesFix.R script.
 - GISeditObsTrack_template (ArcGIS ArcMap Document)